 Collectors’ Note: If you are a vinyl enthusiast, the first four LPs, including Paranoid, were released on the Vertigo label – recognisable by the distinctive psychedelic swirl.
 The first pressings have a large swirl on the label.
 Later ones have a smaller swirl and the word “Vertigo” directly underneath.
 The Master Of Reality album comes in a card ‘box’ sleeve with the lyrics on the back and early copies came with a poster of the band also.
 The box is a bit fragile and weedy, like the quiet one in the Wanted.
 Rather like the rock stars of 1972, it’s becoming increasingly tricky to find one in good condition and with few creases or blemishes but they do still exist.
 Sabbath Bloody Sabbath came in a gatefold cover originally with a lyric-clad inner sleeve so look out for one of those, as there are plenty of later non-gatefold versions.

-This extract is taken from forthcoming book Every Record Tells A Story: A Vinyl Handbook, written by Steve Carr and published by i40 Publishing.
-Copies are available for pre-order now.
+This extract is taken from Every Record Tells A Story: A Vinyl Handbook, written by Steve Carr and published by i40 Publishing.
+Copies are available to order now.

 Black Sabbath - Black Sabbath